vjranagit/spack/lib/spack/docs/developer_guide.rst

 branch and contains a (growing) list of cherry-picked commits from the ``develop`` branch.
 Typically there are one or two backport pull requests open at any given time.

-.. _major-releases:
+.. _minor-releases:

-Making major releases
+Making minor releases
 ^^^^^^^^^^^^^^^^^^^^^

-Assuming all required work from the milestone is completed, the steps to make the major release
+Assuming all required work from the milestone is completed, the steps to make the minor release
 are:

-#. `Create a new milestone <https://github.com/spack/spack/milestones>`_ for the next major
+#. `Create a new milestone <https://github.com/spack/spack/milestones>`_ for the next major/minor
    release.

 #. `Create a new label <https://github.com/spack/spack/labels>`_ for the next patch release.